Origin: Jalinga Estate, Assam, India

 Description: CTC stands for Cut Tear Curl, a method of tea processing that was developed in India in the 1930’s.
-After plucking, the leaves destined for CTC processing go through similar stages as orthodox black tea.
-However, instead of rolling the leaves in this final stage, instead they are passed through a rotorvane, thereby breaking the cells and exposing more of the oils contained in the tea.
-The concluding curling of the cut and torn tea leaves results in little pellets that are prepared like regular loose tea.
-The end result is a bold and rich, dark cup with a thick liquor texture.
-A perfect cup to start your day.
+After plucking, the leaves destined for CTC processing go through similar oxidation stages as a regular black tea.
+However, instead of rolling the leaves in this final stage, they are passed through a rotorvane, thereby breaking the cells and exposing more of the oils contained in the tea leaves.
+The concluding curling of the cut and torn tea leaves results in small pellets that are prepared like regular loose tea.

 Tasting Notes: The smell of fresh warm earth on the nose and palate, and light vegetal notes.
 A lingering brown sugar sweetness grows in strength as it sits in the cup.
 A moderate astringency rests mid-tongue, with a slight dryness from the tannins.
 Takes milk and honey exceptionally well.

 Brewing Instructions: 2g per cup.
 100ºC water. steep 3-5 minutes.

 Subscribe to our Monthly Newsletter and receive 10% OFF your first order.